Sina Najafi

-Sina Najafi (سینا نجفی) is the founder and editor-in-chief of New York-based Cabinet Magazine.
-Najafi has also curated a number of art-related exhibitions, including "Philosophical Toys" (2005), "Odd Lots: Revisiting Gordon Matta-Clark's Fake Estates" (2005-6), and "The Paper Sculpture Show" (2003).
+Sina Najafi is an American cultural journalist.
+He is the founder and editor-in-chief of New York-based Cabinet Magazine.
+Najafi has also curated a number of art-related exhibitions, including “Philosophical Toys” (2005), “Odd Lots: Revisiting Gordon Matta-Clark’s Fake Estates” (2005–6), and “The Paper Sculpture Show” (2003).

 Education

 Najafi obtained his B.A. degree in Comparative Literature from Princeton University in 1987, and also received advanced degrees from Columbia University and New York University.

 Career

 Najafi is the editor-in-chief at Cabinet Magazine and co-director of Immaterial Incorporated.
 He has taught courses at Cooper Union, Yale, and RISD.